 Also popular has been the Alternate History theme in which Nazis win World War II.
 This was first shown in the remarkable It Happened Here (1965), which depicts in documentary-like fashion England under Nazi rule.

-In the Star Trek episode Patterns of Force (1968), The Enterrpise crew discover that a history professor has recreated Nazi Germany on an alien planet with himself as the Fuhrer.
+In the Star Trek episode Patterns of Force (1968), The Enterprise crew discover that a history professor has recreated Nazi Germany on an alien planet with himself as the Fuhrer.

-The Plot Against America (2020) is an alternate history that does not concern itself with Nazi rule per se but features a timeline where Nazi sympathiser Charles Lindbergh comes to power and refuses to drag the US into the War in Europe, while normalising relationships with Nazi Germany, while C.S.A.: The Confederate States of America (2004) also shows a USA where no Civil War occurred and slavery remains in effect in the present becoming friendly with Nazi Germany.
+The Plot Against America (2020) is an alternate history that does not concern itself with Nazi rule per se but features a timeline where Nazi sympathiser Charles Lindbergh comes to power and refuses to drag the US into the War in Europe, while normalising relationships with Nazi Germany, while C.S.A.: The Confederate States of America (2004) also shows a USA where no Civil War occurred and slavery remains in effect in the present where the government maintains friendly relations with Nazi Germany.

 The Gonzo Nazi Film